Lance Hinson

-Lance Hinson is an American football coach.
-He is currently the head football coach at the University of Saint Mary in Leavenworth, Kansas from 2005 to 2013, and has again taken over duties starting with the 2020 season.
-Between his two tenures at Saint Mary, he was head coach at McMurry University in Abilene, Texas from 2014 through 2018.
+Lance Hinson is an American college football coach.
+He is the head football coach for the University of Saint Mary, a position he held from 2005 to 2013 and resumed in 2020.
+Between his two tenures at Saint Mary, Hinson was head football coach at McMurry University in Abilene, Texas, from 2014 to 2018.

 Coaching career

 Assistant coaching

 Hinson worked at several schools as an undergraduate/graduate coaching assistant and later as an assistant coach.
 While an assistant coach at Baker University his team completed a 9–2 season, recorded a victory in the KWTO Bowl and finished ranked #15 in the nation among NAIA schools.